LunaLimpets/Inara_StreamDeck_Connector/readme.md

 Customize the style and name of your multi-actions, and you're good to go.

-Feel free to customize your experience in the config.json file or anywhere else.
+Feel free to customize your experience in the config.json file, src folder, or anywhere else.

 Please use the "Issues" tab to report any problems or to request new features.